Military Families and Culture

 If you hold a master’s degree in a non-related field of study (any discipline other than human services, counseling, social work, or psychology) or a bachelor’s degree in any field of study from an accredited university choose Track II.

-Are you ready to commit to your doctorate full time?
-If you are eligible for Track I, you may also choose the Expedited Path, which allows you to earn your degree more quickly.
-If you are a highly motivated student with discipline and a flexible schedule, contact an enrollment advisor to learn more about this accelerated path to a doctoral degree.
+If you are eligible for Track I, you may also be eligible to choose the Fast-Track Option, which allows you to earn your degree more quickly by taking additional courses per term.
+If you are a highly motivated student with discipline and a flexible schedule, learn more about this accelerated path to a doctoral degree or contact your enrollment advisor at 1-866-492-5336 for details.

 - 83 total quarter credits